 (4) Require participation in on-campus service activities;

-(5) Require acceptance of psychological counseling and behavioral intervention for social workers or other professionals;
+(5) Require acceptance of psychological counseling and behavioral intervention by social workers or other professionals;

 (6) Other appropriate management and education measures.